ionq/torchquantum-dist/README.md

 To further extend the gate set, simply create a new entry in `tqd.matrices.GATE_MAT_DICT`.
 Functionals and Operators automatically get created from this dictionary.

-The InvertibleUnitary object contains basic functionality for depolarizing noise modeling as well.
+The `InvertibleUnitary` fundamental module contains basic functionality for depolarizing noise modeling.
+The `measure_allZ` measurement function also contains basic functionality to perform postselection at the time of measurement.

 ## Citation
 ```